-- 1. A formal application for admission. - American College Test (ACT) Student Profile Report or SAT or ASSET or COMPASS Test scores.
-(In accordance with state law, test scores are required for placement in math, English, and reading.) - An official high school transcript that includes the date of graduation or results of the General Education Development (GED) test and official transcripts from previous colleges or universities. - 4.
-Documentation (required by Arkansas statute) of immunization for measles, rubella, and mumps.
-Two doses of measles, one dose of rubella, and one dose of mumps vaccine are required for incoming freshmen and foreign students.
-One dose of measles, one dose of rubella, and one dose of mumps vaccine are required for all other students. - A tentative admission decision can be made on the basis of a sevensemester high school transcript.
+- A formal application for admission.
+Online applications may be found at www.asumh.edu. - American College Test (ACT) Student Profile Report or SAT or ASSET or COMPASS Test scores.
+(In accordance with state law, test scores are required for placement in math, English, and reading.)
+The COMPASS Test is offered at ASUMH by calling 870-508-6173. - 3.
+An official high school transcript that includes the date of graduation or results of the General Education Development (GED) test and official transcripts from previous colleges or universities. - 4.
+Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps. - A tentative admission decision can be made on the basis of a sevensemester high school transcript.